Also known as:3q27 FISH, B-cell non-Hodgkin lymphomas

 Requesting the test

 This test is usually requested by a haematologist or oncologist.
+This test is often requested as part of the Multiple hit lymphoma FISH panel.

 0.5 mL bone marrow in transport media, or formalin-fixed, paraffin embedded tissue (FFPE).